PagoPlus/numscriptex/README.md

 ...> }
 ```

-And a kindly reminder that you will always need a valid `Numscriptex.Run` struct
-to successfully execute your scripts.
+Kindly reminder: you will always need a valid `Numscriptex.Run` struct to successfully execute your scripts.

 ### Check
 To use `check/1` you just have to pass your numscript as it's argument.
 Ex: